Acute Lymphocytic Leukemia (ALL): Introduction

 Subtypes of ALL

 ALL also comes in different subtypes.
 These are based on what type of lymphocytes the leukemia starts in, and how mature the cells are.
 Which subtype of ALL you have can affect both your treatment and prognosis (outlook).
-Ask your doctor about your subtype of ALL and what it means in your case.
+Ask your healthcare provider about your subtype of ALL and what it means in your case.
 The subtypes include:

 This subtype of ALL starts in B lymphocytes (B cells).
 It can be one of the below:

-Early Pre-B ALL (pro-B ALL)
+Early Pre-B ALL (may be called pro-B ALL)

 This subtype of ALL starts in T lymphocytes (T cells).
 It can be one of the below: